Professional team working on laptops in modern workspace

 Monthly revenue.
 Most programs want $10,000+ in monthly bank deposits.
 Lenders need to see that your business generates enough cash to handle the payments without breaking a sweat.

 Time in business.
 The minimum is usually 6 months, though some lenders want 12+.
-Startups may qualify with a larger down payment, a personal guarantee, or dedicated startup business equipment funding programs designed for newer companies.
+Newer businesses may qualify with a larger down payment, a personal guarantee, or equipment financing structures built for operators with limited operating history.

 Equipment value and useful life.
 Lenders want collateral that holds value.
 A $200,000 machine with a 15-year useful life is perfect for a 7-year loan.
 A $20,000 laptop setup that'll be outdated in 3 years?
 Not so much.

 Credit profile.
-There's no hard minimum in most programs.
+Revenue-driven qualification in most programs.
 Revenue-based underwriting means strong bank deposits can offset a lower score.
 But better credit does get you better rates.
 That's just how it works.

 When Equipment Financing Isn't the Right Call